markusdkruger/devops-assignment/README.md

 ### Restart Controller

 The restart controller is another application written in Python that will be deployed to cluster.
-The controller must restart the deployments(services) when confirMap is updated with a new value
+The controller must restart the deployments(services) when ConfigMap is updated with a new value

-1. The controller is used to watch for events for changes on cluster using the Kubernetes API.
+1. The controller is used to watch for events orignating from changes on cluster using the Kubernetes API.
-2. If an events is received, which is for change to **Configmap**, and the annotation **rolling.restart.controller/triggerRestart** on ConfigMap is set to *true*, it will trigger the next function responsible for restart.
+2. If an event is received, which is for change to **Configmap**, and the annotation **rolling.restart.controller/triggerRestart** on ConfigMap is set to *true*, it will trigger the next function responsible for restart.
-3. The restart method filters for deployments which contains the same labels for **env** and **app** as the COnfigMap.
+3. The restart method filters for deployments which contains the same labels for **env** and **app** as the ConfigMap.
 This is to ensure only apps relating to the same ConfigMap is retrieved.
 4. A loop is then done to go through all the filtered deployments
 5. If the annotation **rolling.restart.controller/restartOnTrigger** is set to *true* for the deployment, it will process restart for the deployment
 6. To restart a deployment, a change is made to current deployment manifest which will trigger the restart by Kubernetes.
-THis is done by adding/updating an annotation **rolling.restart.controller/restartTimestamp** on the deployment.
+This is done by adding/updating an annotation **rolling.restart.controller/restartTimestamp** on the deployment.

 #### Python Code